hatsusato/bed/README.md

 - E (error) indicates whether an error occurred during instruction execution.
 - An 8-bit register can store a non-negative integer ranging from 0 to 255.
 - A 1-bit register can store 0 or 1.
-- At the beginning of the program, each register is initialized to 0.
+- At the beginning of the program execution, each register is initialized to 0.

 #### Memory: 65536 bytes organized as 256 blocks of 256 bytes each

 - The B register determines which block is being accessed.
 - The C register determines the position within that block.
-- At the beginning of the program, each memory cell is initialized to 0.
+- At the beginning of the program execution, each memory cell is initialized to 0.

 #### Additional Components: Macro Registry, Stream Map, and Input/Output Descriptors

 - Macro Registry: Manages macros recorded during program execution.
 - Stream Map: Associates streams (e.g., standard input/output, files, queues) with stream descriptors.
   - Contains 256 stream descriptors (0-255), each associated with at most one stream.
-  - At the beginning of the program, the following streams are associated with their respective descriptors:
+  - At the beginning of the program execution, the following streams are associated with their respective descriptors:
     - Standard input stream: descriptor 0
     - Standard output stream: descriptor 1
     - Standard error stream: descriptor 2
 - Input/Output Descriptors: Specifies descriptors for input/output streams that are the target of stream operation instructions.
-  - At the beginning of the program, the following descriptors are initialized to their respective numbers:
+  - At the beginning of the program execution, the following descriptors are initialized to their respective numbers:
-    - input descriptor: 0
+    - Input descriptor: 0
-    - output descriptor: 1
+    - Output descriptor: 1

 ### Instruction Set

-The source code of the BED language shall be interpreted as a sequence of bytes, with each byte basically corresponding to a specific instruction of the BED language.
+A source code of the BED language shall be interpreted as a sequence of bytes, with each byte basically corresponding to a specific instruction of the BED language.
 The following list illustrates the correspondence between byte values and their respective BED language instructions.

 | Byte Value                | Instruction                       |